 Bioinformatics aims at extraction of information from genetic data.
 Statistical methods used toward this end are the focus of statistical bioinformatics.

-Thus, analysis of “omics” data has become a specialty of its own.
+Analysis of such data is not trivial and has become a specialty of its own.
 Of course, good knowledge of “classical” statistical methodology is required and training in this respect is offered in the first year of our program.
 Additionally, an introduction to medical and molecular biology is offered, together with an introductory training in programming.
-The second year focuses on the methods specific for the analysis of “omics” data, in particular, genomic and proteomic data obtained by using technologies like next-generation sequencing, mass spectrometry, etc. Methods for integrative analyses of different types of data are considered, too.
+The second year focuses on the methods specific for the analysis of genomic and proteomic data obtained by using technologies like next-generation sequencing, mass spectrometry, etc. Methods for integrative analyses of different types of data are considered, too.

 The “omics” revolution is a fact.
-Specialists capable of designing, analyzing, and interpreting of “omics” experiments can support fundamental research in academia, but also work in teams looking for, e.g., novel, molecular biology driven drug targets in biotech and pharma companies.
+Specialists capable of designing, analyzing, and interpreting of “omics” experiments can support fundamental research in academia, but also work in teams looking for, e.g., novel, molecular-biology-driven drug targets in biotech and pharma companies.
 Thus, such specialists are in high demand by universities, research institutions, biotechnology companies, and pharmaceutical industry.
-While the demand has been already present in the developed world, but also increases in the developing countries.
+While the demand has been already present in the developed world, it also increases in the developing countries.
 It is thus a safe bet that the number of working places in statistical bioinformatics will only increase in the years to come.

 With the constant evolution of high-throughput technologies, the future of biomedical research has been projected to be at the molecular level.
 These advanced genomic and proteomic technologies generate large amount of data that require multi-disciplinary expertise to handle and derive useful information from the generated data.
 This often requires a blend of biological, database management, computer programming, data mining, and advanced statistical skills.